 To have a successful EMS, it is important to determine program measurement criteria.
 Determining measurement criteria, also called performance indicators, will help you evaluate the success of your overall EMS program.
 Performance indicators measure overall success, while key characteristic indicators measure progress against EMS objectives for specific SEAs.These performance indicators focus on how well the overall system for improving environmental management is functioning.
 Select performance indicators that will help you and your employees decide whether success has been achieved or whether improvement in procedures needs to be made.
 It is easier for management and staff to understand how things are going if they have benchmarked as guidelines.
 You will need performance indicators that describe how well your environmental policy is being implemented.
 In addition, you will need performance indicators for all of the various components of your EMS.
 The measurement criteria selected for each component of your EMS will probably be different.
 For example, how will you measure the success of communication, documentation, stakeholder outreach, or training programs?

 One approach is to measure the actions, for example, the number of meetings held with stakeholders, the number of documents created, number of employees trained, or the number of hours of training.
 Action, however, does not always mean results.
 Consider the objective of each EMS component and define a way to measure results so that you would feel satisfied that the objectives are being achieved.
 Here are some examples of EMS results Performance Indicators for your EMS or various program components that can be tracked over time:

 - number of SEAs included in environmental projects plan

 - number of environmental objectives and targets met

 - pounds of hazardous waste generated per unit of production

-- employee sick leave absences related to work environment
+- employee sick leave absences related to the work environment

 - percentage of employees completing environmental training